Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

-As demonstrated in Table \ref{tab:transposed_performance}, the proposed methods, TCSSM and its CDVQA variant TCSSM+, consistently outperform a wide range of SOTA approaches across ten diverse geographic regions.
+As shown in Table \ref{tab:transposed_performance}, the proposed method, TCSSM, consistently outperforms a wide range of SOTA approaches across ten diverse geographic regions.

-\textbf{Overall Performance:} On average, TCSSM+ achieves the highest OA of 87.68\%, surpassing all competing models including established CNN-based methods such as RSVQA and RSIVQA, Transformer-based methods like SOBA and EarthVQANet, and other recent frameworks like RSAdapter.
-The original TCSSM also demonstrates strong performance, ranking second with an OA of 87.17\%.
-In terms of AA, which measures the mean accuracy across different question categories and better reflects balanced performance, TCSSM+ again leads with 88.10\%, followed closely by TCSSM at 87.91\%.
-Similarly, in terms of F1-score—which balances precision and recall and is crucial for imbalanced class distributions—TCSSM+ attains the best average score of 32.50\%, while TCSSM follows closely at 30.89\%.
-These results indicate that the proposed models not only achieve high OA but also maintain robust and balanced detection capabilities across classes.
+\textbf{Overall Performance:} On average, TCSSM achieves the highest OA, surpassing all competing models, including established CNN-based methods such as RSVQA and RSIVQA, Transformer-based methods such as SOBA, EarthVQANet, and RSAdapter.
+In terms of AA, TCSSM again leads, followed closely by RSAdapter.
+Similarly, in terms of F1, TCSSM attains the best performance.
+These findings suggest that the proposed models not only achieve high OA but also maintain robust and balanced detection capabilities across classes.
+It is also worth noting that the F1 score is relatively lower compared to OA and AA, primarily due to class imbalance, which causes the model to perform better on dominant classes while underrepresenting minority ones.